 Application Layer tests are run wirelessly only on WirelessHART devices.
 If your device is not a WirelessHART device, do not try to run these tests wirelessly.
 Please note that in addition to passing the Application Layer tests when run wirelessly, WirelessHART devices must also pass the Application Layer tests run via FSK.

-To set up your HART Test System to run the Application Layer tests wirelessly, connect an external commercial Gateway (GW) that supports WirelessHART to the HART Test System via an Ethernet cable.
+To set up your HART Test System to run the Application Layer tests wirelessly via a GW, connect an external commercial GW that supports WirelessHART to the Ethernet port of the HART Test System via an Ethernet router or hub.
 Commercial GWs are not supplied by FCG and all information about setup and configuration of the GW must be obtained from the vendor of the WirelessHART GW.

 Provision your WirelessHART device with the same Network ID and Join Key as specified on the GW.
 The Network ID and Join Key values must match on the device and GW.
 They are irrelevant to the tests.
 Set the long tag of the device to 'HCF-DUT'.
 When the GW is running and the device is properly provisioned, configured and powered up, it should join the WirelessHART network of the GW without user intervention.
 Verify via the tools/methods supplied by the GW vendor that the device has joined the network.